-If a staff member has concerns regarding a child's safety, welfare or well-being they should raise these immediately with the Designated Safeguarding Lead/s (CPO).
+If a staff member has concerns regarding a child's safety, welfare or well-being they should raise these immediately with the Designated Safeguarding Lead/s.
 Advice on helping staff identify child abuse and neglect is contained as an appendix to this policy.
 Child Protection training given to all staff members also provides guidance on how to spot abuse and neglect.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality while at the same time liaising with the DSL and any outside agencies.
 Staff should never promise they will not tell anyone about an allegation, as this may ultimately not be in the best interests of the child.

-Concerns should be logged on the CPOMs system and the DSL notified verbally immediately that a concern has been logged.
-If any member of staff is unable to access the CPOMs system or the system is down, then the concern should be recorded on a "BLUE" Child Protection Form and should be signed and dated by the staff member.
-It is essential that all concerns are recorded and passed on as they may form part of a "bigger picture" that the CP officers are aware of.
+Concerns should be logged on the CPOMs system and the DSL/Safeguarding Officer notified verbally immediately that a concern has been logged.
+If any member of staff is unable to access the CPOMs system or the system is down, then the concern should be recorded in writing to record as soon as is possible.
+It is essential that all concerns are recorded and passed on as they may form part of a "bigger picture" that the safeguarding leads are aware of.
 THE HEADTEACHER IS MADE AWARE OF ALL CP CONCERNS.